How To Be More Productive Based On Your Enneagram Type

 Work alongside others to think through and solve problems.

 Dear Eights, you were born to be productive.
 You enjoy setting goals and accomplishing tasks, and you find a sense of purpose in solving hard problems and making systems better.
 One of my good friends is an eight, and she tells me that she is most productive when working with a group, especially when she is the one in charge.

 Even when you’re not the boss, you can be your most productive self when you’ve identified a problem that needs solving.
 No matter what you’re working on, spend a few minutes thinking about the big picture, and then outline the smaller steps required to get there.
 Having something to work towards will keep you motivated, driven, and focused throughout the day.

-You know who loves nines?
-Everyone.
-With your easygoing personality and peace-making skills, nines are arguably the best team players on the Enneagram.
-You sometimes struggle with procrastination when it comes to assignments, but it isn’t because you’re lazy or opposed to hard work.
-Rather, you believe the most productive days are ones spent building relationship with others—you’d prefer to invest your time in experiences and people, not projects.
+Dear Nines, with your easy-going personalities and peace-making skills, nines are arguably the best team players on the Enneagram.
+You often procrastinate when it comes to assignments, but this isn’t because you’re lazy or opposed to hard work.
+Instead, you believe the most productive days are ones spent building relationships with others—you’d prefer to invest your time in experiences and people, not projects.
 Obligations and assignments can also seem overwhelming.
-One of your favorite phrases is, “I’ll do it later.”

-If you’re a nine, you can channel productivity in a few ways.
+The good news is, you can channel productivity in a few ways.
 First, avoid working alone.
-When it comes to meeting deadlines and getting tasks done, work with others.
+When it comes to meeting deadlines and getting tasks done, enlist support and accountability.
 Because you’re an idealist, your most productive days are the ones when you can bring your ideas to a task-oriented team.
 Working in a group will allow you to do what you love most: connect with people.
-Moreover, take tiny steps and use to-do lists, as well as accountability partners.

 We’d love to host a space for conversation around this topic.
 Do you know your Enneagram number?
 Share your thoughts and suggestions for becoming your most productive self in the comments below!